MiriamEA/trading_app/README.md

 ![Architecture](https://github.com/MiriamEA/trading_app/blob/master/assets/TradingApp.svg)

-**Controller** The
+**Controller**
+The controller layer handles HTTP request to the REST API.
+It maps the request to the correct method call in the service layer.

 **Service**
 The service layers is responsible for all business logic.
 It validates user input.
 If the input is not valid, it throws an exception.
-Otherwise it will process the input, call the corresponding methods in the Dao layer, and then processes the response from the Dao layer.
+Otherwise, it will process the input, call the corresponding methods in the Dao layer, and then processes the response from the Dao layer.

 **Dao**